SAML-Toolkits/php-saml/README.md

 Namespaces
 ----------

-If you are using the library with a framework like Symfony2 that contains namespaces, remember that calls to the class must be done by adding a backslash (`\`) to the start, for example to use the static method getSelfURLNoQuery use:
+If you are using the library with a framework like Symfony that contains namespaces, remember that calls to the class must be done by adding a backslash (`\`) to the start, for example to use the static method getSelfURLNoQuery use: